What is a Pre-Application Meeting?

 - Local community groups

-Anyone with a proposed project in the City of Pittsburgh, such as new construction, renovation, master plan, high wall sign, or demolition.
+Anyone with a proposed project in the City of Pittsburgh, such as new construction, renovation, master plan, high wall sign, or demolition can request a pre-application meeting.
+Prospective applicants with smaller, simpler projects which require Basic Zoning Review may find it faster to resolve questions at the Zoning Counter, but are still welcome to request a pre-application meeting.

-The applicant must bring only a map of the development and surrounding parcels and be able to discuss the proposed use(s).
-If the applicant has more information to present, they are encouraged to do so, even in draft form.
-These items may include:
+The prospective applicant must bring a map of the development and surrounding parcels and be able to discuss the proposed use(s).
+The more information brought to the meeting, even in draft form, the more details staff can provide on relevant processes.

 - Site plan or survey